 Being one of the major urban hubs of the city, the area of Shibuya is the best place to stay in Tokyo for the young and the young-at-heart.

-Like in Shinjuku, you get the authentic Japanese atmosphere, convenient transport links and plethora of awesome shops and restaurants – everything a tourist needs.
+Like in Shinjuku, you get the authentic Japanese atmosphere, convenient transport links, and a plethora of awesome shops and restaurants – everything a tourist needs.

 But you also get the buzzing youth-centric nightlife and affordable hotels.
 What’s not to love?